jlezcano4755/iadroc/README.md

 reject or cancel them.

 The configuration file must include the OpenAI API key **encoded in base64**, model parameters, the CSV delimiter and how often to create snapshots.
 The prompt for the AI is provided separately in `directive.txt`.
 The app uses OpenAI's JSON mode to enforce structured responses, so make sure you have a recent `openai` package installed.
 See `config.json` and `directive.txt` for examples of the expected format.
+When using JSON mode your prompt must mention the word "json" somewhere.
+The application now appends a short reminder automatically if it is missing.

 Jobs can optionally include a short description so they are easier to recognize in the dashboard.
 When creating a job you must upload three files: the CSV data, the `config.json` settings file and the `directive.txt` file containing the prompt for the AI.